gonzaloaune/GCMPushPlugin/README.md

 - 08/05/2015 Added **Register** method for iOS native
 - 08/05/2015 Added **Unregister** method for iOS native
 - 08/05/2015 Added **setApplicationBadgeNumber** method for iOS native
+- 07/12/2015 Added support for send "notification" object in JSON and handle it by Android. and add support for sending color as dynamic attribute in the notification JSON object
+-
 ##<a name="upcomings"></a> Upcomings

 - ~~**Unregister** method for Android~~